These vegan zucchini brownies are rich and fudgy and topped with a chocolate fudge topping. You’ll never know there’s zucchini in them!

 - Once the topping has set cut your brownies into squares and enjoy.

 - The instant coffee powder enhances the chocolate flavor of the brownies, and does not cause them to taste like coffee at all.
 However you can omit this if you prefer.
-You can also use finely ground coffee rather than instant coffee.

 - The zucchini does not need to be peeled first before shredding.
 Also don’t squeeze the zucchini to remove water from it, you want to use all the moisture for your batter.